-Art Gallery of New South Wales, Art Gallery of New South Wales picturebook, Domain, 1972, 139 (colour illus.).
+Art Gallery of New South Wales, Art Gallery of New South Wales picturebook, Sydney, 1972, 139 (colour illus.).

-Edmund Capon (England; Australia, b.1940) (Editor), Jan Meek (Australia) (Editor), Portrait of a Gallery, Sydney, 1984, 108 (colour illus.).
+Edmund Capon AM, OBE and Jan Meek (Editors), Portrait of a Gallery, 'Asian Art', pg.
+106-113, Sydney, 1984, 108 (colour illus.).

 J. Hepburn Myrtle, Chinese porcelain of the Ming and Ch'ing dynasties, Sydney, 1977, 31. cat. no. 59.

-'The Marvel of Porcelain', The Asian Collections Art Gallery of New South Wales 2003, 2003, 127 (colour illus.).
+Jackie Menzies (Editor), The Asian Collections Art Gallery of New South Wales, 'The Marvel of Porcelain', Sydney, 2003, 127 (colour illus.).

 Public Programmes Department, Art Gallery of New South Wales, Adventures in Asia.
-An education kit for the Asian gallery 2003, 2003, cover (colour illus.), 5 (colour illus.). card no. 5; the colour illus. on cover is a detail of this work.
+An education kit for the Asian gallery, Sydney, 2003, cover (colour illus.), 5 (colour illus.). card no. 5; the colour illus. on cover is a detail of this work.